Get to know the CDC recommendation for MenACWY vaccination

 In 2017, the CDC updated their immunization schedule for adolescents ≤18 years of age, adding a 16-year-old age column to their table of recommendations.2,3

 The change was designed to address a problem.

-According to the Immunization Action Coalition, the new “16-year-old” column brings much-needed attention to the fact that several CDC-recommended vaccinations due to be administered at 16 years of age are being overlooked by many providers.2
+According to Immunize.org the new “16-year-old” column brings much-needed attention to the fact that several CDC-recommended vaccinations due to be administered at 16 years of age are being overlooked by many providers.2

-According to 2018 CDC data, only 51% of 17-year-olds received a primary AND booster dose of MenACWY vaccine6
+According to 2021 CDC survey data, only 60% of 17-year olds received a primary AND booster dose of a MenACWY vaccine6

 CDC=Centers for Disease Control and Prevention; MenACWY=meningococcal serogroups A, C, W, Y.

 - Centers for Disease Control and Prevention.
 Prevention and control of meningococcal disease: Recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR.
 2013;62(2):1-30.

 - Wexler D. Immunize.org.
 Technically speaking: New “16-year-old vaccination platform” highlighted in 2017 US child/teen immunization schedule. http://www.immunize.org/technically-speaking/20170222.asp.
 Updated May 26, 2017.
 Accessed February 5, 2020.

 - Centers for Disease Control and Prevention.
 Immunization schedules: Recommended child and adolescent immunization schedule for ages 18 years or younger, United States, 2020. https://www.cdc.gov/vaccines/schedules/hcp/imz/child-adolescent.html.
 Reviewed February 3, 2020.
 Accessed February 5, 2020.